To understand how GILENYA affects the body, we need to start at the beginning.

 Why does GILENYA affect your heart?

-First, let's talk about MS. MS happens when your white blood cellsand other immune cellsmistakenly attack your nervous system.
+By now, you know that MS happens when your lymphocytes, and other immune cells, mistakenly attack your nervous system.

-GILENYA also activates certain sensors on your heart, which causes your heart rate to slow down.
+GILENYA also activates certain sensors on your heart (similar to the ones on your lymph nodes), which cause your heart rate to slow down.
 Unlike the sensors on your lymph nodes, the effect on the sensors on your heart is temporary and only happens when you start GILENYA.
 This slowdown in heart rate is expected, and it's the reason you're monitored during your first dose.

 If you're one of the few people who experiences symptoms of slow heart rate (such as dizziness, tiredness, or feeling like your heart is beating slowly or skipping beats), the health care professional monitoring you can help you manage these symptoms.